Brian Redfearn: Darlington

 Redfearn played 49 games for Darlington and he scored 15 goals.
 After a total of two years at Darlington, Redfearn transferred to Halifax Town in June 1961 following his relatively successful spell for 'The Darlings'.

 Halifax Town

-Redfearn played 67 games and scored 10 goals between 1961 and 1963.
-His son, Neil Redfearn, was to play and be in caretaker charge (twice) or Halifax Town 40 years later in 2001 and 2002.
+Redfearn was signed by Halifax Town by iconic manager Harry Hooper in June 1961. and played 67 games and scored 10 goals between 1961 and 1963.
+His son, Neil Redfearn, was to play and be in caretaker charge (twice) or Halifax Town 40 years later in 2001 and 2002 continuing the proud family connection to 'The Shaymen'.
 In 1963 Redfearn transferred to Bradford City.

 Bradford City

 Redfearn played 7 games and scored 2 goals.
 He retired from professional football and signed for non-league Buxton in 1964.
 His son, Neil Redfearn, played for Bradford City between 1999 and 2000.

+Outside Football

+Personal life

+Redfearn was married to Joy and was father to Tina and Neil.
+His funeral was held on Wednesday 28 August 2019.